mahdibland/Base64-Encoder-Decoder/README.md

 - And you can put your Encoded text in left box and the result will appear in right box and you can copy the result by click on "Decode" icon
 <img src="https://i.ibb.co/nQHvPw7/left.png" width="600"/>

+- Also there is a little helper when you run the program for the first time

 ## Supported Encoding Types

 > See Here : <a href="https://ghostbin.co/paste/kox5f">Enc<a/>